fei-tong/PDC-ADC-in-Contiki/README.md

 * open `PDC_ADC/PDC_board_sim/ADC-PDC-7.csc` in cooja simulator

 ## Parameters Configuration
 The code parameters can be configured in `PDC_ADC/PDC_board_sim/Makefile`.
-For example, if `ADCSC_SUPPORT=0`, only it is just PDC without the ADC function; othewise ADC is supported.
+For example, if `ADCSC_SUPPORT=0`, it is just PDC without the ADC function; othewise ADC is supported.
 The comments for other parameters can be found in the `Makefile`.